productml/blurr/docs/Window BTS Tutorial.md

 We expect our players will be encouraged to play more often during the next 3 days after activating the boost.

-The following change is made to the streaming DTC from the previous tutorial to take into account the boost information.
+The following change is made to the streaming BTS from the previous tutorial to take into account the boost information.

 ```yaml
 - Name: boost